fabrylab/clickpoints/docs/general.rst

 =======

-Once ClickPoints has been `installed <installation.html>`_ it can be started directly from the Start Menu/Program launcher or by using the ``ClickPoints.bat``, or respectively ``ClickPoints`` in Linux.
+Once ClickPoints has been `installed <installation.html>`_ it can be started directly from the Start Menu/Program launcher or by running the ``ClickPoints.bat``, or respectively ``ClickPoints`` in Linux.

+.. attention::
+    If the ``ClickPoints.bat`` file isn't present in the ClickPoints directory the ``install_bat.py`` script needs to be executed first.

 This will open ClickPoints with an empty project.

+Images can be added to the project by using |the folder button|.

 The project can be saved by clicking on |the save button|.
-Images can be added to the project by using |the folder button|.

-.. attention::
-    If the ``ClickPoints.bat`` file isn't present in the ClickPoints directory the ``install_bat.py`` script needs to be executed first.

 ClickPoints can also be used to directly open images, videos or folder by right clicking on them, which will open an unsaved project which already contains some images.
-This feature also allows to use ClickPoints as an image viewing tool.
+This way ClickPoints functions as an image viewing tool.

-ClickPoints can be opened with
+ClickPoints can be opened with various files as target:

--  an **image**, then ClickPoints loads all images in the folder of this image.
+-  an **image**, loading all images in the folder of the target image.
--  a **video** file, then ClickPoints loads only this video.
+-  a **video** file, loading only this video.
--  a **folder**, then ClickPoints loads all image and video files of the folder and its sub folders, which are concatenated to one single image stream.
+-  a **folder**, loading all image and video files of the folder and its sub folders, which are concatenated to one single image stream.
--  a previously saved ``.cdb`` **ClickPoints Project** file.
+-  a previously saved ``.cdb`` **ClickPoints Project** file, loading the project as it was saved.

-``Esc`` closes ClickPoints.
-If you want to process the data afterwards, you can refere to the `API <api.html>`_ for a python interface to read the ``.cdb`` ClickPoints Project files.
+Pressing ``Esc`` closes ClickPoints.

+To easily access marker, masks, track or other information, stored in the ``.cdb`` ClickPoints Project file, we provide a python based `API <api.html>`_

 .. attention::
-    If no project has been specified (once saved as a ``.cdb`` file), all changes are lost!
-If a project was specified, the changes will always be saved.
+    If you plan to evaluate your data set or continue working on the same data set you must save the project - otherwise all changes will be lost upon closing the program.
+If a project was saved, all changes are saved automatically upon frame change or  by pressing ``S``

 Zooming, Panning, Rotating
 --------------------------

 ClickPoints opens with a display of the current image fit to the window.
-The display can be zoomed using the mouse wheel and panned holding down the right mouse button.
-To fit the image to the view again press ``F``.
-The display can be set to full screen pressing ``W``.
-The image can be rotated using ``R``.
+The display can be

+- zoomed, using the mouse wheel
+- panned, holding down the right mouse button
+- rotated using ``R``.

+To fit the image into the window press ``F`` and switch to full screen mode by pressing ``W``.

 .. note::
-    How much the image is rotated at the beginning or how much to rotate with each press of ``R`` can be defined in the ``ConfigClickPoints.txt`` with the entries ``rotation =`` and ``rotation_steps =``.
+    Default rotation on startup or and rotation steps with each press of ``R`` can be defined in the ``ConfigClickPoints.txt`` with the entries ``rotation =`` and ``rotation_steps =``.

 Jumping frames
 --------------

-Changing frames is a key element of ClickPoints and therefore various possibilities exists to change the current frame.
+ClickPoints provides various options to change the current frame.

 - The keys ``Left`` and ``Right`` go to the previous or next frame.
 - The keys ``Home`` and ``End`` jump to the first or last frame.
+- Click or Drag & Drop the `timeline <timeline.html>`_  slider

-Key pairs on the numpad allow for jumps of
+Key pairs on the numpad allow for jumps of speciefied

 - ``Numpad 2``, ``Numpad 3``:  -/+ 1
 - ``Numpad 5``, ``Numpad 6``:  -/+ 10